rbenzazon/svelte-gl/readme.md

 ## Phylosophy

+Constraints:
-One constraint it follows is to never over bundle code, using a simpler more low level API, which leverage dependency injection and composition over OOP to make the bundler job easier at tree shaking.
+-never over bundle code, leveraging dependency injection and composition over OOP to maximize tree shaking -using a simple almost low level API but no quite, to maximize performance and minimize bundle size

 To give credit where credit is due, most of the 3d science is plundered from three.js, but everything must be optimized and rewritten to fit the constraints (no OOP, no over bundling, no over abstraction)

-## Features
+## High Level Features
 - PBR material (partial completion)
     * diffuse color
     * opacity